chrisfcarroll/Azure-VM-Run/README.md

 2. Or, a plain [virtual machine](https://azure.microsoft.com/en-gb/services/virtual-machines/data-science-virtual-machines/).
 Well, plainish: it's a complete graphical workstation with X-windows & R-studio etc etc, not just a command line with Anaconda and Python.

 ## Option 1.
 Using Azure's managed infrastructure for ML training
-- The script steps through the 7 resources and files you need, one at a time,
-- It defaults to `computetarget size = NC6` which is the cheapset VM size with a GPU
-- It will find an [AzureML curated environment](https://github.com/chrisfcarroll/Azure-az-ml-cli-QuickStart/blob/master/helpful-examples/All%20ML%20Curated%20Environments%20Summary%20as%20at%20September%202020.md) for you if you type part of the name, e.g. Scikit
-- Most importantly it generates a usable `runconfig` file that describes all the resources used and that `az ml run submit-script` can parse.

 #### Resources created for managed ML